How negative body image can influence eating disorders in teens

 Body image is the way you perceive your body, and the thoughts and feelings you have based on that.
 The body image that we all have is not just influenced by the physical shape of our bodies, but also by things like the attitudes and actions of others, our upbringing, and the bodies we see in popular culture.

-Having a positive body image is being able to accept, appreciate and respect our body.
-It is important because:
+Having a positive body image means being able to accept, appreciate, and respect our bodies, which is important because:

-• it is part of the basis of good mental health,
+it's a part of the basis of good mental health

-• it is an essential part of self-acceptance and self-confidence,
+it's an essential part of self-acceptance and self-confidence

-• it helps us have a balanced lifestyle and a healthy attitude to food and exercise, and
+it helps us have a balanced lifestyle and a healthy attitude to food and exercise

 Look out for these signs if you’re worried your teenager is experiencing negative body image issues:

-• Frequent dieting behavior (fasting, counting calories, avoiding food groups etc).
+frequent dieting behaviour (fasting, counting calories, avoiding food groups, etc.)

 What is an eating disorder?

-There are many types of eating disorders including anorexia nervosa, bulimia nervosa, and binge eating disorder.
-Read more about the different types of eating disorders on The Butterfly Foundation website.
+There are many types of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
+Read more about the different types of eating disorders.

-Factors which might lead to an eating disorder
+Factors that might lead to an eating disorder

 There is no one single cause of eating disorders that has been identified.
 However, some of the common factors include: